airbnb/binaryalert/README.md

-# BinaryAlert: Real-Time Serverless Malware Detection
+# BinaryAlert: Serverless, Real-time & Retroactive Malware Detection
 ![BinaryAlert Logo](img/logo.png)

 BinaryAlert is an open-source serverless AWS pipeline where any file uploaded to an S3 bucket is